-- Scientific and/or Technical Merit of the Project; - Appropriateness of the Proposed Method or Approach; - Competency of Applicant's Personnel and Adequacy of Proposed Resources; - Reasonableness and Appropriateness of the Proposed Budget; and - Quality and Efficacy of the Promoting Inclusive and Equitable Research (PIER) Plan.
+- Scientific and/or Technical Merit of the Project; - Appropriateness of the Proposed Method or Approach; - Competency of Applicant's Personnel and Adequacy of Proposed Resources; - Reasonableness and Appropriateness of the Proposed Budget; and

 Note that external peer reviewers are selected regarding both their scientific expertise and the absence of conflict-of-interest issues.
 Both Federal and non-Federal reviewers may be used, and submission of an application constitutes agreement that this is acceptable to the investigator(s) and the submitting institution.